Michael Ball and Alfie Boe We tour on separate buses now

 Michael: Together at Christmas!

-It would help if you did an album themed around The Christmas Carol, with Christmas songs beyond, present, and future.
+It would help if you did an album themed around The Christmas Carol, with Christmas songs beyond present and future.

 Alfie: That’s a simply suitable concept.